mick3/Milestone_1_ThirdEyeBlind_Site/README.md

 The landing page is clean and straightforward in content delivery.
 Giving us a picture of the lead singer, a navbar with the title of the band name and a dropdown menu with navigable links to the rest of the single-page app.
 All of the pages interactions are mapped by links in the navbar.
 The footer gives us external links to explore more of what the band has to offer, if a user wishes to venture.

 ## Wireframes
 The initial wireframes were loosely conceptualized with room for improvement once the project was underway.
-These were done in Balsamiq 3 and are available to view in the repo as well as some notebook photos taken during the design of the project when I was working with my mentor (denoted as the jpg images in the repository).
+These were done in Balsamiq 3 and are available to view in the repo as well (file titled 'Wireframe.bmpr') as some notebook photos taken during the design of the project when I was working with my mentor (denoted as the jpg images in the repository, IMG_1220.jpg, IMG_1221.jpg, and IMG_1222.jpg).

 ## User Stories:
-1. As a longtime fan of Third Eye Blind, I can navigate to this site and listen to their entire playlist on spotify, watch some of their music videos (downsized presentation for brevity - they have a lot of videos).
+1. As a longtime fan of Third Eye Blind, I can navigate to this site and listen to their entire playlist on spotify or watch some of their music videos (downsized presentation for brevity - they have a lot of videos).
 2. As a new fan of Third Eye Blind, I can go to this site to find all their music and listen to it.
 3. As a concert goer who wants to see Third Eye Blind live, I can come to this site to view upcoming tour date times and locations, as well as purchase tickets from external sites.
 4. As someone who wants to host the band at an event, I can fill out the form at the bottom of the page and someone will contact me about that event in the future.